pelithne/azure-sre-agent/README.md

-# Azure SRE Agent - Kubernetes Load Testing
+# Testing the Azure SRE Agent -
 This repository contains tools for simulating errors and load testing in Azure Kubernetes Service (AKS) clusters.

 ## Projects